xerilius/Responsive-Web-Design/basic-CSS/README.md

-# ░I n t r o d u c t i o n &nbsp;to ░ Basic CSS
+# ░ Introduction to ░ Basic CSS ░
 Cascading Style Sheets (CSS) tell the browser how to display the text and other content that you write in HTML.

 `Note:` CSS is case-sensitive. <br>